The department’s mission statement and goals state two primary purposes. These are:

 The current activity of the Education Transfer Program clearly fits into these purposes and goals.
 The catalog states that the two year program of study of Education is intended to prepare students as paraprofessionals in careers that direct the delivery of services to students in educational settings.
 Students must transfer to a four year college to complete state requirements for Teacher Certification.
 Prior to completion of this advanced degree some employment opportunities exist in organizations employing paraprofessionals in educational classrooms.

 In the A.A. program, students may transfer their credits with ease to a bachelor’s level program at many four-year colleges or universities with a number of general education majors and further work in education coursework.

 There are no special application requirements for students beyond those required by the college for admissions.
-While students are not required to do student teaching in this program, they are not asked to submit to a Criminal Offense Records Investigation in this academic program.
-Before being placed in community settings or tutoring sites, as required by coursework in the program.
+While students are not required to do student teaching in this program, they are required to submit to a Criminal Offense Records Investigation in this academic program before being placed in community settings or tutoring sites, as required by coursework in the program.
 Those students with concerns about the CORI requirements should see the college CORI officer for further information.

 Once completing the Associate of Arts in Education at Bunker Hill Community College, the graduate will show competency in all areas of General Education, including but not limited to the following areas:

 Associate in Arts concentrations are designed to permit the student to transfer smoothly to four-year colleges and universities.
 Although extreme care has been taken by fashioning these transfer-focused degrees, the student is advised to consult the institution to which he/she wishes to transfer to make the wisest choice of courses at BHCC.
 These students should also work with the BHCC transfer counselor and academic advisors in planning both the curriculum at BHCC and the transfer process.